Murzyn

 Murzyn (/pl/) is a common Polish word for a Black person of Sub-Saharan African descent, cognate with the English word "Moor".
-Since the 21st century, some Black people residing in Poland consider it offensive.
+Since the late 20th century, some Black people residing in Poland consider it offensive.

 Etymology

 The word "Murzyn" derives from a Czech borrowing (mouřenín) of the German word Mohr, stemming from the Latin Maurus, and is cognate with the English word "Moor".

 Meaning and usage

 Definition

 In the Polish language, 'Murzyn' means somebody with black skin (a proper noun, uppercase spelling).
 The lowercase word ('murzyn', a common noun) has several metaphoric and informal meanings.

 Murzyn (feminine form: Murzynka, diminutive: Murzynek) can be translated into English as "black man".
 The standard nominative plural is Murzyni, which is using the "personal masculine" suffix, while the impersonal suffix (that is: Murzyny) is pejorative.